Boltzmann to Landau from the Gradient Flow Perspective: Lower semicontinuous convergence of the dissipations in the grazing collision limit

 \subsection{Affine representation of dissipations}

 In this subsection, we seek to show

-where we will make precise where the smooth test functions $\psi$ belong to.
+where $DS_c^\infty$ was introduced in the proof of~\Cref{prop:gammadiss}.
 For ease of notation, we will drop the $\epsilon$ superscripts for the Boltzmann dissipation.
 Recall, the Boltzmann and Landau dissipations can be written as

-\begin{proof}[Proof of~\eqref{eq:dissbdd}] We focus first on the Landau dissipation in the sequel~\Cref{sec:landiss} as it requires some delicate arguments.
-We first show

-where the test functions $V$ are smooth vector fields to be precised, see \Cref{sec:landiss}.
-Then, we seek to replace the vector field test function $V$ by $\tn \psi$ which is the content of~\Cref{sec:projtn}.
-The lower bound of $D_B^\epsilon(f^\epsilon)$ in~\eqref{eq:dissbdd} is proven in~\Cref{sec:boltzdiss}. \end{proof}
+The proof of the upper bound for the Landau dissipation in~\eqref{eq:dissbdd} is the content of the subsequent~\Cref{sec:landiss,sec:projtn} while the lower bound for the Boltzmann dissipation in~\eqref{eq:dissbdd} is the content of~\Cref{sec:boltzdiss}.